wilimitis/al-folio/_pages/projects.md

 description: Original Paintings
 ---

-{% for project in site.projects reversed %}
+{% for project in site.projects %}

 {% if project.redirect %}
 <div class="project">